Devilla/docs/contract-api-reference/publicresolver.md

 function name(bytes32 node) external view returns (string memory);
 ```

-Returns the canonical ENS name associated with the provided `node`.
+Returns the canonical PNS name associated with the provided `node`.
 Used exclusively for reverse resolution.

 This function has interface ID _0x691f3431_.